 - In February 2021, the Council approved a balanced 2021/22 Housing Revenue Account budget for 2020/21.
-This report details the projected outturn position for this year based on actual activity and financial performance as at the end of July 2021 (Period 4). - The forecast for the Housing Revenue Account (HRA) as at the end of July 2021 indicates that it will have a net surplus of (£450,000) in 2021/22, a positive variance of around (-1.8%) of gross operating expenditure. - This positive position is due to increased levels of rental income received as a result of a lower level of voids within the housing stock.
+This report details the projected outturn position for this year based on actual activity and financial performance as at the end of September 2021 (Period 6). - The forecast for the Housing Revenue Account (HRA) as at the end of September 2021 indicates that it will have a net surplus of (£81,000) in 2021/22, a positive variance of around (-0.3%) of gross operating expenditure. - 5.3 This positive position is due to increased levels of rental income received (£450,000) as a result of a lower level of voids within the housing stock.
 This demonstrates good housing management practice.
-As the planned affordable homes acquisitions programme progresses into Quarter 2 there is also an anticipated increase in the numbers of units within the housing stock that will further increase the HRA's rental income streams in the future.
+As the planned affordable homes acquisitions programme progresses through the year there is also an anticipated increase in the numbers of units within the housing stock that will further increase the HRA's rental income streams in the future.
 It must be noted that there is a risk on the levels of rent arrears due to the impact of COVID-19 on tenant's income and their continuing ability to pay.
-This situation will be kept under constant review and work is ongoing with tenants to try and provide appropriate support and mitigate any impact. - 5.4 It is currently anticipated that any surplus will be transferred to the HRA Capital Investment Reserve at the year-end for future planned investment into improving the housing stock.
+This situation will be kept under constant review and work is ongoing with tenants to try and provide appropriate support and mitigate any impact. - 5.4 Offsetting this additional income is an anticipated pressure of £369,000 on the HRA revenue repairs budget.
+This is due to a combination of increasing contractor costs, additional compliance requirements as well as works that were delayed from 2020/21 due to COVID-19 and the national lockdown. - 5.5 It is currently anticipated that any surplus will be transferred to the HRA Capital Investment Reserve at the year-end for future planned investment into improving the housing stock.